kondo2024/sm_online_utils/README.md

 Load parameter file XXXX.xml,call TArtCalibXXXX,prepare tree,
 histograms.
 All the processors have to inherit SAMURAIDataProcessor.
-In case of drift chambers TDC distributions are also loaded for drft time -> drift length calibration.
+In case of drift chambers TDC distributions are also loaded for drift time -> drift length calibration.

 ##### SAMURAIDataConveter
 main class of the converter.
 After registration of the data